charlescarrari/ngDeviceDetection/README.md

 </pre>

-### The Wordpress plugin
+### The WordPress plugin

-The Wordpress plugin automatic instantiates the class.
+The WordPress plugin automatic instantiates the class.

 <pre>